Mechanical Model for a Full Fusion Tokamak Enabled by Supercomputing: Construction of the model

 The Mega-Ampere Spherical Tokamak (MAST) was operational between 1999-2013 \cite{Sykes2001,Katramados2011}.
 It ceased operations and was upgraded over the period from 2013 to 2020 \cite{Milnes2015}.
 MAST Upgrade (MAST-U) tokamak device is now fully operational \cite{Harrison2024}.
 The tokamak is constructed primarily of non-magnetic stainless steel, with copper magnets and carbon-tiled double divertor at the top and the bottom of the plasma chamber.
 The cylindrical chamber of the device is suspended on four supporting legs attached to a concrete foundation.
 The total weight of the device is estimated to be about 110 tons.

 The structural complexity of a tokamak device, involving thousands of individual parts and contact surfaces, constitutes a new fundamental aspect of structural simulations in comparison with models for individual fusion reactor components \cite{You2021,Kim2020} or fission reactor pressure vessels \cite{Spencer2021,Tian2022}.
-The structural complexity leads to the FEM model becoming highly multiscale in relation to the varying size of the individual tetrahedral elements, resulting in a large overall number of elements that in the FEM representation shown in Fig. \ref{fig:MASTU_sketch} is 127 million, equivalent to 83 million degrees of freedom (DOFs).
+The structural complexity leads to the FEM model becoming highly multiscale in relation to the varying size of the individual tetrahedral elements, resulting in a large overall number of elements that in the FEM representation shown in Figure \ref{fig:MASTU_sketch} is 127 million, equivalent to 83 million degrees of freedom (DOFs) for a purely mechanical calculation.

 The large size of the structural simulation model, requiring substantial computer power for performing the analysis, is not the only significant aspect illustrating its complexity.
 In a deuterium-tritium fuelled operating fusion power plant, materials at various parts of the structure are going to be evolving under different conditions, self-consistently determined by the model itself, through the thermal conductivity of reactor parts, the temperature dependence of permeation rates of hydrogen isotopes, the variation of the neutron exposure dose and neutron exposure dose rate changing as functions of spatial location, the strongly temperature dependent diffusion mobility of radiation defects, and the resulting strongly non-linear evolution of stress on the scale of the entire device.
 The constitutive laws of evolution of materials under such conditions are strongly non-linear, and the range of conditions themselves in the relevant parameter space is far more diverse in comparison even with the problem of structural evolution of zirconium cladding in a fission reactor \cite{Holt1988}, considered to be one of the greatest challenges in the field of fission.
 In the present study of a full tokamak structure, we only treat the linear elastic response of the materials, and still the model offers an insight into what can be achieved by means of a large-scale computer simulation of a full highly complex multi-component fusion tokamak device.